Bhoomi (2017 film): Plot

-Arun and Bhoomi turn ruthless and abduct Jeetu, who is then tortured.
+Arun and Bhoomi turn ruthless and abduct Jeetu, whom they then torture.
 Arun goes on a scaring spree by haunting Vishal.
-Dhauli takes a petrified Vishal to Arun, asking Vishal to apologize, but Arun picks a fight with Dhauli.
+Dhauli takes a petrified Vishal to Arun, asking Vishal to apologise, but Arun picks a fight with Dhauli.
 On his 18th birthday, Jeetu is forced to slit his throat by Arun, and his body is found in Bhagwan Talkies, where they had raped Bhoomi.
-The police officer who had registered Arun's complaint is surprised to see Jeetu's sister disclaiming responsibility and chiding herself for having been his sister.
-The officer returns Arun his keychain that he'd been holding at the police station, and says that one mustn't leave his belongings after the match is played, implying that the policeman knows Arun is the murderer.
-Dedha threatens Bhoomi again; Taj intervenes but crashes into an iron pole and dies from his injuries.
+The police officer who had registered Arun's complaint is surprised to see Jeetu's sister disclaiming responsibility and cursing herself for having been his sister.
+The officer returns Arun his keychain that he'd been holding at the police station, and says that one mustn't leave his belongings after playing a game, implying that the policeman knows Arun is the murderer.
+Dedha threatens Bhoomi again; Taj intervenes but falls onto an iron rod and dies from his injuries.
 Shattered by the loss of his friend, Arun decides to finish off Vishal, Dedha and Dhauli.

 After a long scuffle, Dedha dies from his injuries while being held in the path of a speeding train.
-Vishal, scared off with Jeetu and Dedha's murder, boards a bus, but Arun and Bhoomi confront him and force him to castrate himself.
+Vishal, scared by Jeetu and Dedha's murders, boards a bus, but Arun and Bhoomi confront him and force him to castrate himself.
 Arun drives the bus to Dhauli's area.
 Arun and Bhoomi chase Dhauli to a temple, where they throw him into a pond.
-He then dies in his last breath as Bhoomi and Arun look down at the pond, having succeeded in their mission.
+He then dies as Bhoomi and Arun look on, having succeeded in their mission.